-Residents are urged to move their cars from the streets when temporary no-parking signs go up to allow private contractors to prune parkway trees quickly and safely as the winter trimming cycle continues through mid-April.
+Residents are urged to move their cars from the streets when temporary no-parking signs go up to allow private contractors to prune parkway trees quickly and safely during the winter pruning cycle.

 Crews follow the American National Standards Institute (ANSI) guidelines for tree care to address three key issues — tree health, resident safety and protecting property from damage.
-Dead or dying limbs are removed and canopies raised to allow for safe vehicle and pedestrian traffic and create appropriate clearances for adjacent structures and signs.
+Dead or dying limbs are removed, tree canopies raised to allow for safe vehicle and pedestrian traffic, and appropriate clearances created for adjacent structures and signs.

 The Village’s pruning program has proven very successful in minimizing storm damage and reducing ongoing pruning requests.
-Village Forestry inspectors will spot-check the progress of private contractors.
 Residents are urged to call 708.358.5700 or email firstname.lastname@example.org with questions or concerns about the type or quality of work being performed by contractors.